lothecode/Diner_user_auth/README.md

 - category of the restaurant
 - address and telephone no. of the restaurant
 - restaurant's photo and short description
-####  User can update restaurant information by click "Edit" button.
+####  User can update restaurant information by click "Edit" button
-####  User can delete restaurant information by click "Delete" button.
+####  User can delete restaurant information by click "Delete" button
-####  User can search reataurant by name in the search box on the above of home.
+####  User can search restaurant by name in the search box on the above of home
+####  User can sort by restaurant name, category and rating through dropdown menu

 ##	Getting Started
 git clone or download https://github.com/lothecode/AC3_Diner_CRUD.git to your computer